G-PST/inertia/README.md

 conforms to the stated data interfaces for the desired estimation method.
-Once these input interfaces are implemented, ingested data can be automatically processed and reported out via the package's real-time visualization framework.
+Once these input interfaces are implemented, ingested data can be automatically processed and reported out via the package's DataSink framework.

-This package provides two off-the-shelf visualization modules in `inertia/viz/text` and `inertia/viz/web`, but custom implementations of the Visualizer interface can also be used.
-Multiple Visualizers can be associated with a single real-time data stream, allowing for reporting to multiple outputs at the same time, for example logging to a text file while also visualizing results in a web browser.
+This package provides two off-the-shelf data output and visualization modules in `inertia/sinks/text` and `inertia/sinks/web`, but custom implementations of the DataSink interface can also be used.
+Multiple DataSinks can be associated with a single real-time data stream, allowing for reporting to multiple outputs at the same time, for example logging to a text file while also visualizing results in a web browser.